 Reach the Tipu Sultan’s summer Palace before the closing time of 17h30m local time.

 Head back for a scrumptious meal in the Indira Nagar where you will be spoilt for choices.
 Try Burma Burma for vegetarian & Vegan food choices, but make an appointment as it is usually busy at dinner time.
 I couldn’t relish a meal there because of waiting up to an hour, so I tried The Pizza Bakery instead.
-Loved their decor, I always love the ambience decorated with plants.
+Loved their decor, I always love the ambiance decorated with plants.
 Their sluggish service didn’t bother me as I wanted to enjoy the “Me” time.

 Where to stay in Bengaluru

 Bengaluru is a business city with numerous options of hotels to choose from.
 Be it hostels, hotels or even Airbnb, there’s no dearth of choices for every sort of requirement.

 The hostel is adorned with murals & wall art.
 In the prime residential area, the huge lawn & sitting area on the entrance is incredible.
 The hostels have separate dorms for women & men, and the bathrooms are supplied with bathtub & tissues.
 With only a day in Bangalore, I couldn’t enjoy my time in the hostel much.
-But I realised it pretty quick, the staff was extremely friendly and people in general nice there.
+But I realized it pretty quick, the staff was extremely friendly and people in general nice there.
 It is one of the most sought hostels in the city with some people staying for longer durations of more than a month.
 The chance to make friends, great accommodation & at an amazing price is Backpacker’s Panda for you.
-Despite my first time in a hostel, I felt pretty safe in there, which is why I can recommend it to all those who love to stay in hostels.
+Despite my first time in a hostel, I felt pretty safe there, which is why I can recommend it to all those who love to stay in hostels.

 If all this intrigued you, you can check their availability and prices here.